Belgium records half of coronavirus deaths in nursing homes

 Government officials said a fifth of nursing home residents and 14% of staff had been confirmed as having coronavirus based on some 11,000 tests conducted on Tuesday.

-“For as long as residents were not being tested, preventative quarantine was impossible,” Victoor said.

-Reporting by Marine Strauss @StraussMarine, Additional reporting by Anthony Deutsch, Joan Faus, Emilio Parodi, Geert de Clercq, Christian Lowe and Guy Faulconbridge, Editing by Gabriela Baczynska and Gareth Jones
+Reporting by Marine Strauss @StraussMarine, Additional reporting by Clement Rossignol, Anthony Deutsch, Joan Faus, Emilio Parodi, Geert de Clercq, Christian Lowe and Guy Faulconbridge, Editing by Gabriela Baczynska and Gareth Jones